 For more information please contact: Ian Tuski, Director of Development for University Priorities, TEXAS Development, firstname.lastname@example.org

 Gifts to the Division of Diversity and Community Engagement make it possible for the division to meet its mission by implementing innovative programming.
 Major funding needs include:

 The University of Texas Elementary School provides an exemplary education to its students by using researched best practices produced at the University.
 In order to provide this kind of education, about 15% of UT Elementary’s budget must be raised from dedicated, generous individuals, foundations and corporations who believe in and see the value in investing in our mission.
 Learn more about UT Elementary School.
 Take a tour to learn more about our students and how you can support them.
-Give now.

 The Neighborhood Longhorns Program provides economically disadvantaged students in grades 2 through 8 in Austin with the resources to build a strong academic future.
 The program encourages self-discipline, promotes enthusiasm for learning and increases student success by presenting incentives to students during each grading period of the academic year.
 Learn more about the Neighborhood Longhorns Program.
 Give now.

 The Longhorn Center for Academic Excellence (LCAE) is a specialized, inter-disciplinary learning community designed to support success for UT students who are primarily low-income, first-generation in college, and underrepresented minorities.
 Students can access performance-based scholarships and participate in free mentoring, tutoring, study sessions, academic and career coaching, study abroad opportunities, leadership development training, as well as other opportunities.
 Learn more about the LCAE.
 Give now.